senadjukic/serverless-cloud-functions-with-confluent-cloud/readme.md

 3. Check if you have Terraform installed `terraform -version` <br> https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform
 4. Check if you have the Confluent CLI installed `confluent version` <br> https://docs.confluent.io/confluent-cli/current/install.html
 5. Check if you have the AWS CLI installed `aws --version` <br> https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
-6. Optional: Create a Openweathermap Key for the OneCall API https://openweathermap.org/api
+6. Optional: Create a Openweathermap Key for the OneCall API: https://openweathermap.org/api

 ## Deployment
 1. Clone the repo and enter into the directory